After School Art

 Latrobe Art Center is ready for another year!!
 The Latrobe Art Center is once again offering our Free Community Program, ART AMONG US!
 This program gives children the opportunity to experience first-hand that art is alive and well in our neighborhood.
 The hour and a half program, developed for the appropriate grade level consists of the following:

-Part One – Story time: The children will gather in a circle and listen while one of our staff members read a book that will set the “theme” of the day!
+Part One – Story time: The children gather in a circle and listen while one of our staff members read a book that will set the “theme” of the day!

-Part Two – Art Project: The children will do an art project that they will be able to take home.
+Part Two – Art Project: The children do an art project that they will be able to take home.